 We've since grown into an organization run by former participants willing to give other students the chance to participate in the CRC Robotics adventure that has been so much fun for them.
-The Competition now welcomes elementary school, high school and CEGEP teams from coast to coast in a total of a 4-day, action-packed event held annually.
+The Competition now welcomes elementary, high school and CEGEP teams from coast to coast in a 3-day, action-packed event held annually.